Your Personal Health Concerns

 But it helps to know where to do the digging, and THAT is why this website exists.
 That is the purpose of my reading lists and bibliographies.
 Start with the shortened list of recommended items posted at http://www.doctoryourself.com/vithall.html or read the references brought up by a search from this website's home page at http://www.doctoryourself.com/index.html .

 You can do this, and do it well.

 "Give a hungry person a fish and they will still be hungry tomorrow.
 Teach a person how to fish, and they will always have food."

-If you have read this far, and still feel that you need to consult with me, please click here for appointment and contact information: http://doctoryourself.com/contact.html
+If you have read this far, and still feel that you need to consult with me, please click here for contact information: http://doctoryourself.com/contact.html

 Copyright 2007 and prior

 AN IMPORTANT NOTE: This page is not in any way offered as prescription, diagnosis nor treatment for any disease, illness, infirmity or physical condition.
 Any form of self-treatment or alternative health program necessarily must involve an individual's acceptance of some risk, and no one should assume otherwise.
 Persons needing medical care should obtain it from a physician.
 Consult your doctor before making any health decision.

 Neither the author nor the webmaster has authorized the use of their names or the use of any material contained within in connection with the sale, promotion or advertising of any product or apparatus.
 Single-copy reproduction for individual, non-commercial use is permitted providing no alterations of content are made, and credit is given.